Contents

 The BC547 key specs are as follows:

-• Maximum Collector Current: 100mA
+- Maximum Collector Current: 100mA

-• Maximum CE Voltage: 45V
+- Maximum CE Voltage: 45V

-• The Maximum CB Voltage: 50V
+- The Maximum CB Voltage: 50V

-• Maximum EB Voltage: 6V
+- Maximum EB Voltage: 6V

-• Maximum Collector Dissipation: 500mw
+- Maximum Collector Dissipation: 500mw

-• The Maximum Transition Frequency: 300 MHz
+- The Maximum Transition Frequency: 300 MHz

-• DC Current Gain: 110 – 800hFE
+- DC Current Gain: 110 – 800hFE

-• Minimum Storage and Operating Temperatures: -65 to 150 °C
+- Minimum Storage and Operating Temperatures: -65 to 150 °C

-• Noise Gain: 2-10 dB
+- Noise Gain: 2-10 dB

-One of the biggest differences between the two transistors are their current gains.
+One of the biggest differences between the two transistors is their current gains.
 The BC547 has a maximum current gain of 800hfe compared to the SL100’s 500.
 However, the SL100 has higher collector to emitter, collector to base, and emitter to base values.

 Nevertheless, the BC547 may be more flexible in usage because of its high transition frequency than the SL100.
 We can integrate the BC547 into radio-frequency circuits.
 Similar to the SL100, the BC547 is suitable for current and signal amplification usage.

-Moreover, we can use it in quick switching applications.
+Moreover, we can use it in quick-switching applications.
 BC547 transistors also work well as Darlington pairs.

 Conclusion

 Once again, because of their wide availability and economic accessibility, SL100 transistors are great for easy beginner projects.
 However, because most transistors are typically inexpensive electronic components, you should not shop by cost but by specifications.
 There are many alternatives to the SL100 transistor.
-Thus, when deciding on which transistors to choose, you must understand which printed circuit board you’ll use it in and your project’s requirements.
+Thus, when deciding on which transistors to choose, you must understand which printed circuit board you’ll use and your project’s requirements.